dulvui/pocket-broomball/README.md

 # Licenses and Copyrights
 The game itself is licensed under the GNU AGPL v3.0 or later license and all
-assets are made by myself and licensed under the CC-BY-SA-4.0 license.
+assets made by myself are licensed under the CC-BY-SA-4.0 license.
 All third parties assets and code have different licenses and copyrights holders.

 This project uses the [FSFE reuse tool](https://github.com/fsfe/reuse-tool) to license files.